Paramount Hotel: Site

 The Paramount Hotel is at 235 West 46th Street, on the north sidewalk between Eighth Avenue and Broadway, near Times Square in the Theater District of Midtown Manhattan in New York City.
 The rectangular land lot covers 15062 ft2, with a frontage of 150 ft on 46th Street and a depth of 100.42 ft.
-The Paramount Hotel shares the block with the Lena Horne Theatre to the south and the Hotel Edison and Lunt-Fontanne Theatre to the east.
+The Paramount Hotel shares the block with the Lena Horne Theatre to the north and the Hotel Edison and Lunt-Fontanne Theatre to the east.
 Other nearby buildings include the Samuel J. Friedman Theatre to the north; the Ethel Barrymore Theatre, Longacre Theatre, and Morgan Stanley Building to the northeast; the Richard Rodgers Theatre and Music Box Theatre to the southeast; the Imperial Theatre to the south; and the off-Broadway 47th Street Theatre to the west.

 The surrounding area is part of Manhattan's Theater District and contains many Broadway theaters.
 Prior to the Paramount Hotel's development in the 1920s, the site contained several low-rise buildings.